 - Develop proficiency in managing myriad tasks and challenges in their education and career

-Since 2008, I have provided real-life apprenticeship opportunities for reporting students and new reporters in dozens of reporter-of-record mock deposition and mock trial events at law schools, law firms, courthouses and private venues throughout the greater San Francisco Bay Area.
-As a result of my mentorship and training, I am known in the student community as Mock Woman.
+Since 2008, I have provided real-life apprenticeship opportunities for reporting students and new reporters in hundreds of reporter-of-record mock deposition and mock trial events at law schools, law firms, courthouses, and private venues throughout the greater San Francisco Bay Area and Silicon Valley.
+As a result of my mentorship and training, I am known in the reporting student community as Mock Woman.

 Unlike traditional internships, where a reporting student shadows a working reporter, my apprentices feel what it’s like to be THE REPORTER: They speak up as often as needed to get the best record they can, mark exhibits and produce rough or final transcripts. **